-the outset, the truth is they can be restrictive for organisations, and very difficult to leave.

-ULA is like Oracle's prison, with little oracle's prison, with little way out.
+While ULAs may seem like a good idea at the outset, the truth is that they can be limiting and restrictive for organisations, and very difficult to leave.
+A ULA is like Oracle's prison, with little freedom and no immediate way out.

-with too many licences, or in some cases, or in

-Organisations are still investing vast sums of money in support fees in both circumstances can also lead to incredibly high support osts as the costs rack up over time, and any upon layer of support gets added agether.
+In time, a ULA can leave an organisation with too many licences, or in some cases, not enough of the right types of licences.
+Organisations are still investing vast sums of money in support fees in both circumstances.
+It can also lead to incredibly high support costs as the costs ratchet up over time, and layer upon layer of support gets added together.

-this guide, we'll analyse why organisations agree to ULAs, and the significant downfalls which should be their main reasons to get out as soon as possible.

-Whether your organisation is considering an Oracle ULA, or is already in a ULA, this guide is a must-read.
+In this guide, we'll analyse why organisations agree to ULAs, and the significant downfalls which should be their main reasons to get out as soon as possible Whether your organisation is considering an Oracle ULA, or is already in a ULA, this guide is a must-read.